maiermic/trajecmp/README.md

 The input trajectory has more points, different length/size, another position, etc.
 It is not equal to our defined trajectory, but it looks similar and should be recognized as our lightning movement.
-We can achieve this by comparing our two trajectories using a appropriate distance function and proper preprocessing.
+We can achieve this by comparing our two trajectories using an appropriate distance function and proper preprocessing.
 This library helps you with this process.